18 Junior Gold Miners Vetted By The Best

 Eldorado Gold Corp (EGO)

 Eldorado Gold Corp is followed by at least 11 analysts which is one strike against and 78% of its shares are held by institutions which is another.
 It pays a tiny dividend which is a positive.
 Trades at 50% of tangible book value.
 Book value tends to be understated when properties are undeveloped which is the case.
 Insider ownership is low.
-Very interestingly the company’s share price really fell off a cliff after encountering problem after problem over the past years and given the significant Guru interest the market likely overshot on the way down.
+Very interestingly, the company’s share price really fell off a cliff after encountering problem after problem over the past years and given the significant Guru interest, the market likely overshot on the way down.

-Novagold resources (NG)
+Novagold Resources (NG)

 Alamos Gold (AGI)

 Alamos is one of the few sub $3 billion gold miners that pays a dividend.
 It is followed by 10 analysts which is a negative.
 It trades around book value and at 12x EV/EBITDA.
 Shorts are completely ignoring this company which is a very good sign.
-Out of the bunch it is probably one of the least speculative.
+Out of the bunch, it is probably one of the least speculative.
 It has a beta of 0.22.

 Iamgold Corp (IAG)